david-loeb/edid/README.md

 the limitations below.
 It also has several dependencies, though almost all are {tidyverse} packages.
 I imagine a more robust implementation will be released, but as far as I am aware, this is currently the only publicly available software for this class of estimators.
+I am happy to expand the functionality so please feel free to submit requests!

 ## Installation